“The world is full of magic things, patiently waiting for our senses to grow sharper.”

 One day I was reading a psychopath’s blog (as I am sometimes prone to doing) and he asked if someone would please explain something to him.

-He said that when he looks upon a breathtaking mountain vista or some other sublime scene, he thinks it’s beautiful, but he doesn’t have the emotional experience those around him are clearly having.
+He said that when he looks upon a breathtaking mountain vista or some other sublime scene, he thinks it’s beautiful, but he doesn’t have the emotional experience those around him clearly do.
 He sees their awe, but he doesn’t understand it.
 He had a sense he was missing out on something important.

 He was.
 He was missing out on awe.